etais-ee/etais-web/using/self_service.md

 1. Find out External IP of your VM
    ![VM External IP](../images/vm-external-ip.png)

-2. Connect with PuTTY (private key should correspond to the public key you uploaded to ETAIS!) to your VM
+2. For Windows users: Connect with PuTTY (private key should correspond to the public key you uploaded to ETAIS!) to your VM
    ![Connect via Putty](../images/connect-putty.png)

-3. Or use OpenSSH on Linux/MacOS: ssh TARGET_USER@VM_EXTERNAL_IP
+3. Linux/MacOS: Use OpenSSH: ```ssh TARGET_USER@VM_EXTERNAL_IP```

-Once you are logged in (default system user depends on a distribution: either debian or ubuntu), copy cloud broker public key from the Python management form and paste it into /home/YOUR_TARGET_SYSTEM_USER/.ssh/authorized_keys
+Once you are logged in (default system user depends on a distribution: either debian or ubuntu), copy cloud broker public key from the Python management form and paste it into /home/TARGET_SYSTEM_USER/.ssh/authorized_keys

 ![Pasting ETAIS public key into authorized_keys on your VM](../images/python-management-authorized-keys.png)